tiwari-krishna/nvim/README.md

 Just another NeoVim config with LSP, formatters, and few other QoL improvements.
 For further docs, just look at the code.

+## Things that I have

+- LSP : further